nati-maskens/k8s-kafka-journey/README.md

 ```
 $ sudo strings /proc/<kubelet-pid>/environ
 ```
-Of course - This solution **will not hold** because most surely `kubeadm` is creating and changing that file again.
+~~Of course - This solution **will not hold** because most surely `kubeadm` is creating and changing that file again.
 TODO: Check it.
 I'm pretty sure that `kubeadm` can get a flag to set that field specifically.
-So, TODO...
+So, TODO...~~
+EDIT: I found that kubeadm is really using this file to make the `kubelet` command, so maybe after all this is a correct solution, who knows...

 #### Notes
 - Flannel is using a pod within the cluster.
 Maybe to troubleshoot you need to kill it and let k8s bringing it up again, see [here](https://wiki.archlinux.org/title/Kubernetes#Troubleshooting).